Menu

 • it is an unregistered vehicle

-Sometimes the decision about involving the police will be out of your hands.
+The decision about involving the police will sometimes be out of your hands.
 For example, someone else may see the crime being committed and call the police.
 Deciding whether to call the police can be a major decision.
-Once the police are involved they will make certain choices about what should happen next.
+Once the police are involved, they will make certain choices about what should happen next.

-Sometimes victims do not want to involve the police because they are afraid of some kind of retaliation from the person that harmed them.
-Sometimes victims feel ashamed and want to keep the incident to themselves.
-If the person who committed the crime is a friend or family member, a victim may not want to get them into trouble or may feel pressured by relatives not to report the crime.
+Sometimes, victims do not want to involve the police because they are afraid of some kind of retaliation from the person that harmed them.
+Sometimes, victims feel ashamed and want to keep the incident to themselves.
+If the person who committed the crime is a friend or family member, a victim may not want to get them into trouble.
+They may also feel pressured by relatives not to report the crime.
 It may help to remember that you can get someone else to make the call for you.
 Some police services may not take third party reports for incidents other than domestic disputes.

 If you decide to call the police, the sooner you call the better.
 This gives the police a better chance of finding and preserving evidence and of catching the person who committed the crime.